 Can you put a price on security?
 When it comes to antivirus programs, only in some cases.
-Windows users can fall back on Windows Defender, which is more than adequate and comes pre-installed on every computer that uses the operating system.
-Dedicated third-party software with advanced security features doesn't need to break the bank though (or even tap at its door).
+Windows users have the pre-installed and free Windows Defender, which is more than adequate.
+Still, dedicated third-party software with advanced security features doesn't need to break the bank and can even be free.

-We evaluated 17 antivirus providers, some of which offer free versions of their software.
-Below, we'll show you which of these impressed us the most.
+We evaluated 15 antivirus solutions, some of which offer free versions of their software.
+Below, we'll let you know which impressed us the most.

-Each of our Top 8 is freemium software, that is, a basic version of a program offered free of charge in the hope that users will be enticed to purchase subscriptions to unlock additional features.
-Set against full versions of the same programs, freemium software often lacks certain features, which we've taken into consideration during our review.
+Each of our Top 8 is freemium software.
+This means that it's a basic, free version of a program offered in the hope that users will be enticed to purchase full subscriptions to unlock additional features.
+Freemium software often lacks certain features that the full version has, and we've taken this into consideration below.

-Avast Antivirus ⇱ received good scores from the testing labs, making a positive impression in terms of both security and performance, the two areas where an antivirus program should do well.
-Its wide variety of features delighted us, even though many of these are limited or unavailable for non-paying users.
-In terms of basic security standards, the program offers free real-time and ransomware protection, while Web, email, or webcam protection are limited to all but premium subscribers.
+Avast Antivirus* received good testing lab scores and made a positive impression in terms of both security and performance, the two areas that matter most for antivirus programs.
+Its wide variety of features delighted us, even though many are limited or unavailable in its free version.
+In terms of security standards, the program offers free real-time and ransomware protection - only premium subscribers get web, email, or webcam protection.

-The free version of Avast also comes with a password manager, however, all other extras, from a firewall to a file shredder, are again limited to paying customers.
-The software's mobile app is also free and allows you to GPS locate your devices, or remotely lock them; additional features like an app lock or camera trap are reserved for subscribers.
+The free version of Avast Antivirus includes a password manager, however, all other extras, from a firewall to a file shredder, are limited to paying customers.
+The software's mobile app is free and allows you to GPS locate your devices, or remotely lock them - additional features like an app lock or camera trap are reserved for subscribers.

 Avast protects against malware at no charge.

-In terms of live support, free users are again reminded of their status: Only paying customers can open support tickets, while everyone else needs to hope that emails they send are answered by kindly support staff.
-On the other hand, the program's support center, with its Academy for Online Threats ⇱ is so extensive that we really wonder if it's necessary to contact Avast's support team at all.
+In terms of live support, free users shouldn't expect any favors: Only subscribers can file support tickets, while everyone else needs to hope that emails they send are answered by support staff.
+On the other hand, the program's support center, with its Academy for Online Threats is so extensive that we really wonder if it's necessary to contact Avast's support team at all.

-There are enough things missing from the program to convince free users to cough up for a premium subscription, however, Avast does include the most important features in a user-friendly package at no cost both on mobile devices and in the desktop app.
+There are enough things missing from the program to convince free users to purchase a premium subscription.
+At the same time, Avast includes the most essential features in a user-friendly package at no cost both for mobile devices and desktops.